Rob-Mundy/p4-weddingapp/README.md

 ### Initial Discussion

-Union Wedding App is an online wedding planning application that enables site users to create and manage guestlists and record their attendees’ preferences.
+Union Wedding App is an online wedding planning application that enables site users to create and manage guest lists and record their attendees’ preferences.
 Future developments would include the ability to design and send wedding invitations to guests via email, as well as receive and update results from guests’ RSVPs.

 #### Key information for the site